Become a YoungMinds Activist

 What is the Activist Programme?

 The YoungMinds Activist Program is a three year program structured around the themes of Involve, Develop & Progress.
 Throughout your time as an Activist you will learn new skills, immerse yourself in campaigning for better youth mental health and gain experience and insight to help you in discover your interests and talents.
-Once you become a YoungMinds Activist you will join a community of like-minded young people campaigning for change, and you will be able to stay in touch with each other long-past your three years, with our Activist Alumni Program.
+Once you become a YoungMinds Activist you will join a community of like-minded young people campaigning for change.

 Here’s what our current Activists say about the program: